Igam Ogam: Season 1 (2009)

-Season 2 (2009-2013)
+Season 2 (2013)

 Production

 The series is produced by Welsh company Calon and German company ZDF Enterprises for Five and S4C.
 For the first season, BBC Alba, Soundworks and Wales Creative IP Fund joined as co-producers.
 For the second season, Irish company Telegael Teoranta joined as a co-production company.
 The main creative team and voice talent have stayed the same throughout the seasons.
 However, the two parts voiced by children such as Igam Ogam and Roly were recast.

 Release

 Broadcast

-The first season aired on Channel 5 in their kids block Milkshake! from March till May 2010 and the second season got its first run from 31 October 2006 until December 2013 on the same channel.
+The first season aired on Channel 5 in their kids block Milkshake! from May till April 2010 and the second season got its first run from 31 October 2006 until December 2013 on the same channel.

 The series was also broadcast on Knowledge Kids and BBC Kids (Canada), KiKa (Germany), ČT :D (Czech Republic), ABC Kids (Australia) and NPO Zappelin (Netherlands).

 Home media and online viewing

 8 episodes from the first season were made available on a DVD self-released by Calon, available in separate Welsh and English editions.

 On 14 April 2014 the first 13 episodes of the first season were given an official retail DVD release in United Kingdom through Signature Entertainment.

 Season 1 is available on Amazon Instant Video in United Kingdom.